Friday, September 30, 2011

 Dialogue between a young, tea-party member and an old man

-Email Subject Heading: “Still Think Governor Walker Is Bad for Wisconsin?
-Good Stuff Is Happening in Wisconsin!”
+Recently, I received an email from a young man.
+In the Subject Heading, it read: "Still Think Governor Walker Is Bad for Wisconsin?
+Good Stuff Is Happening in Wisconsin!"

-I wrote the tea-party member back, using the typical liberal rant about neo-conservatism and its perpetuation of the “corporatists” crusade at first; he instantly replied:
+I wrote the tea-party member back, using the typical liberal response about neo-conservatism and its perpetuation of the "corporatists" crusade; he instantly replied:

 Dear…